awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-appsync-datasource-elasticsearchconfig.md

 # AWS::AppSync::DataSource ElasticsearchConfig<a name="aws-properties-appsync-datasource-elasticsearchconfig"></a>

-The `ElasticsearchConfig` property type specifies the `AwsRegion` and `Endpoints` for an Amazon Elasticsearch Service domain in your account for an AWS AppSync data source\.
+The `ElasticsearchConfig` property type specifies the `AwsRegion` and `Endpoints` for an Amazon OpenSearch Service domain in your account for an AWS AppSync data source\.

 ElasticsearchConfig is a property of the [AWS::AppSync::DataSource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-appsync-datasource.html) property type\.